scvetojevic1402/odoo-gis/README.md

    make run
    ```

+Note: Docker uses a volume for PostgreSQL data, so your data will persist across runs.
+This means that even if you stop and restart the containers, your data will remain intact.

 ## Using Odoo GIS

 After running the project with `make run`, follow these steps to use Odoo GIS: